Princess Kate: Kate Middleton Says She’s ‘Very Lucky’ To Be A Real Princess

 — Kensington Palace (@KensingtonRoyal) January 24, 2017

-People magazine shares that when Kate arrived at the hospice, a little girl offered her a bouquet of flowers, partly in remembrance of a child who died last year.
-Finnbar Cook had an inoperable brain tumor, and after his sister Nell gave the flowers to Kate, the Duchess took time to sit and talk with Finnbar’s family about their tragic loss.
+People shares that when Kate arrived at the hospice, a little girl offered her a bouquet of flowers, partly in remembrance of a child who died last year.
+Finnbar Cook had an inoperable brain tumor, and after his sister Nell gave the flowers to Kate, the Duchess took the time to sit and talk with Finnbar’s family about their tragic loss.
 Jane Campbell, the service manager at the hospice, described how Middleton’s grace and honesty shone through as she sat down with the grieving family.

 “She got down on people’s levels.
 She made a point of crouching when she was talking with children so she was at eye level, and she sat with the bereaved family.
 She didn’t stand over them; she sat comfortably and had a good open body language.”